kguzek/tvmaze-wrapper-ts/README.md

 ### License change

-As a sidenote, the original package was released under the ISC as per its `package.json`, but included no license notices or license file.
+As a side note, the original package was released under the ISC as per its `package.json`, but included no license notices or license file.
 This project is released under the AGPL-3.0, and the license file is available at [/LICENSE](https://github.com/kguzek/tvmaze-wrapper-ts/blob/main/LICENSE).

 ## Usage